 Maybe you’re the type of person who actually does carry around a field book, journal, moleskin, or notepad of some sort at all times.
 If you are, that’s awesome!
 For the rest of us, we want to pick whatever note taking app we use in our daily lives.
 For me, that’s Evernote.
 Evernote is the way that I capture every thought, idea, notion, reminder, or really anything that needs writing down.
-Others use the Notes app on the iPhone or some other tool.
-But it has to be something you have access to on your phone and desktop.
+Others use the Notes app on the iPhone, Google Sheets, or some other tool.
+But it has to be something you have access to on both your phone and desktop.

 Adding the Vocabulary

 The process of adding words to your “don’t know” vocabulary list will differ depending on the medium you are reading on.
-If you’re reading an analog book (real book) than you will have to put the book down, pull out your phone, and add the word to it.
+If you’re reading an analog book (real book) then you will have to put the book down, pull out your phone, and add the word to it.
 Kind of annoying, but if you just keep your phone out near you, it could take less than 10 seconds.

 Creating Study Tools

-- Now from here you can either manually take each vocabulary word and definition from the spreadsheet and put them onto Quizlet flashcards or, if you know your way around Excel, you can separate the vocabulary words from the definitions into two separate columns and then simply upload that file to Quizlet to make your deck of flashcards!
+- Now from here you can either manually take each vocabulary word and definition from the spreadsheet and put them onto Quizlet flashcards or, if you know your way around Excel, you can separate the vocabulary words from the definitions into two separate columns using a delimiter and then simply upload that file to Quizlet to make your deck of flashcards!